philipphennig/tueaistylepack/README.md

 ## Contributors

 This repo is maintained by Philipp Hennig, who also wrote the thesis template.
 The beamer template is based on an earlier template built by Philipp Hennig and Marvin Pförtner.
+We are grateful to Peter Nicholas Krämer for maintaining `tueplots`, including the hooks in there for this style pack.

 The color scheme, the Tübingen AI Logo, and various other design assets were developed by [Franziska Schwarz](https://www.franziska-schwar.de).